Hsinchun Chen, Ph.D.

 Director, Artificial Intelligence Lab

-Dr. Hsinchun Chen is McClelland Professor of Management Information Systems at the University of Arizona.
+Dr. Hsinchun Chen is Regents' Professor and Thomas R. Brown Chair of Management and Technology at the University of Arizona.
 He received the B.S. degree from the National Chiao-Tung University in Taiwan, the MBA degree from SUNY Buffalo, and the Ph.D. degree in Information Systems from the New York University.
 Dr. Chen had served as a Scientific Counselor/Advisor of the National Library of Medicine (USA), Academia Sinica (Taiwan), and National Library of China (China).

 Dr. Chen is a Fellow of IEEE and AAAS.
 He received the IEEE Computer Society 2006 Technical Achievement Award, the 2008 INFORMS Design Science Award, the MIS Quarterly 2010 Best Paper Award, and the IEEE 2011 Research Achievement and Leadership Award in Intelligence and Security Informatics.
 He was also a finalist of the AZ Tech Council’s Governor’s Innovation of the Year Award in 2011 and named in the Arizona Centennial Top 100 Scientists in 2012.
 He is author/editor of 20 books, 25 book chapters, 250 SCI journal articles, and 140 refereed conference articles covering Web computing, search engines, digital library, intelligence analysis, biomedical informatics, data/text/web mining, and knowledge management.
 His recent books include: Dark Web (2012); Sports Data Mining (2010); Infectious Disease Informatics (2010); Terrorism Informatics (2008); Mapping Nanotechnology Knowledge and Innovation(2008), Digital Government (2007);Intelligence and Security Informatics for International Security (2006); and Medical Informatics (2005), all published by Springer.